 Access Hollywood, Access Hollywood Live and Access Hollywood Weekend Show will feature green segments on eco-conscious celebrities and their lifestyles, as well as a The More You Know environmental behind- the-scenes story.

-Bravo will air programming with green themes from the Real Housewives of Orange County, Million Dollar Listing, and Orange County Social, as well as in Watch What Happens Live on Earth Day.
+Bravo will air programming with green themes from the Real Housewives of Orange County, Million Dollar Listing, and Watch What Happens Live during Earth Week.

 Chiller will run a slate of movies that take place in the dark to celebrate our Earth Week theme “Lights Off.
 Screens On.” including: The Whisperer in the Darkness on 4/21 at 8PM, Shadow at 10:30PM, Nightwolf on 4/22 at 8PM, Tower Block at 10PM, Night of the Living Dead on 4/23 at 8PM, Doghouse at 10PM, Little Monsters on 4/24 at 8PM, The Signal at 10PM, “Hidden” on 4/25 at 8PM, Vanishing on 7th Street at 10PM, and Cirque Du Freak: The Vampire’s Assistant on 4/26 at 9PM.

 CLOO will run episodes of Monk and MacGyver with environmental themes, as well as the film Against the Dark.

 CNBC will feature green investment and business themes on Closing Bell, Street Signs, Squawk Box, Squawk on the Street, Power Lunch and Mad Money.